bndzor/Bin2PNG/README.md

 # Bin2PNG

+WIP In Progress.
+Its modified for Linux from Leeroy Brun source.
+Thanks Leeroy :)

+//Artur

 Convert a binary file to a PNG image and then decrypt it back to binary.

 ## Binary to PNG :